Does leasing or financing cars impact insurance?

 Your leasing or financing company will also require either Lessee Protection (for leased vehicles) or Lienholder Protection (for financed vehicles) on your policy.

 In the event of a claim, leasing or financing your vehicle can change how the claim is handled.
-If you lease your vehicle, the lessor is considered the car’s owner, meaning that your insurer would discuss the settlement with them instead of you.

 Whether you lease or finance, if you’re in an accident where your car is a total loss, your settlement will be co-payable.
 If it’s leased, settlement will be sent to the lessor.
 If it’s a lien, it will go to you, unless the agreement with your lienholder specifies differently.
 If the car is worth more than you owe, then you’ll receive the remainder of the settlement.
 On the other hand, should you owe more than it’s worth, you’ll have to cover the rest of the costs owed.

 We’ve given you some key things to think about, but it’s also important that you review your agreement with your lessor or financing company.
 Double check that you’ve met all of the specific insurance requirements to make sure you’re fully covered.
+If you’ve got any questions about auto insurance claims or what coverage is required, reach out to us at Sonnet any time – whether leasing or financing, we’re here to help you get the best auto insurance for your needs.

 Coverage your car’s always wanted at a competitive price.